In this pool care guide, you're going to learn how to lower the alkalinity in your pool (FAST).

 Sodium bicarbonate, aka baking soda, is a chemical you can use to raise your pool’s alkalinity.

-However, muriatic acid is the best chemical to use in order to lower the alkalinity levels.
+However, muriatic acid is the best chemical to use in order to lower the alkalinity levels in your swimming pool.

 Low alkalinity is a more common problem than high alkalinity, but either problem can cause an imbalance in your pool’s chemistry.

-It’s always best to use a good testing kit to test all your pool water levels at least once a week as having any one of the levels off-balance can cause serious issues for your pool and your swimmers.
+It’s always best to use good testing equipment to test all your pool water levels at least once a week as having any one of the levels off-balance can cause serious issues for your pool and your swimmers.

 Remember the process of lowering pool water alkalinity may take longer than balancing the other levels.

-And once your water reaches ideal conditions, do your best to keep it there.
+And once you lower the total alkalinity of your swimming pool and your water reaches ideal conditions, do your best to keep it there.
 Your job will be much simpler in the long run!